AnshMNSoni/QuaSim/README.md

-# ⚛️ QuaSim – Quantum Circuit Simulator
+# ⚛️ QuaSim – Quantum Circuit Simulator (Made in India)

 Welcome to **QuaSim** – a powerful, easy-to-use **Quantum Circuit Simulator** designed for both learners and developers in the quantum computing space.
 This tool lets you **build, simulate, and analyze** quantum circuits with an intuitive drag-and-drop interface.